 And yet, when we do the same — cutting someone off, talking loudly on our phones in public places, disobeying safety regulations — it’s fine.
 It’s just something we’re doing in that moment, not a reflection of our moral character.
 It’s situational.
 Or accidental.
 Or (insert excuse here).

 What’s interesting is that these excuses are generally true, whoever is making them.
 I don’t think most of us intend to hurt or insult or ruin anyone else’s day; sometimes it just happens, because of how they interpret our actions, or we, theirs.

-This is why I propose we start each and every day with the assumption that those around us are not, in fact, assholes.
+This is why I propose we start each and every day with the assumption that those around us are not assholes.

-By giving everyone the benefit of the doubt by default — rather than judging a person outright by a single, probably unintentionally annoying act — we’re allowing ourselves to be less defensive.
+By giving everyone the benefit of the doubt by default rather than judging a person outright by a single, probably unintentionally annoying act, we’re giving ourselves permission to be less defensive.
 Less resentful and spiteful.
 We can feel less victimized and spend more time looking for the good in each other, rather than the bad.

-That way when we do stumble across one of the very few people in the world who might actively try to make others’ lives more difficult, we can happily avoid them and keep smiling, knowing the majority are decent human beings worthy of our time and attention.
+That way when we do stumble across one of the very few people in the world who might be actively trying to make others’ lives more difficult, we can happily avoid them and keep smiling, knowing the majority are decent human beings worthy of our time and attention.